shaghaghiSh-prog/QR-Code-React/README.md

+## Demo

+Check out the live demo of the web application [here](https://qr-code-react-olive.vercel.app/).

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.